Russia–Spain relations

 The Russian Federation and the Kingdom of Spain, a member state of the European Union, have bilateral foreign relations.
 Spain and the Grand Duchy of Moscow first exchanged envoys in 1520s; regular embassies were established in 1722.
 The two countries share a long history of relations, characterized at times by close cooperation and at other times by deep hostility.
 Soviet-Spanish relations, once terminated after the Spanish Civil War, were gradually reestablished starting in 1963 and were fully established by 1977.
 Trade between the two countries amounted to two billion euros in 2008.
 In March 2009, the two countries signed an energy agreement providing national energy companies access to other party's domestic markets.
+Spain, a member of the European Union and NATO, sanctioned Russia after its invasion of Ukraine.

 Muscovy and Imperial Russia

 Official contacts between the Spanish Empire and the Grand Duchy of Moscow go back to 1519, when King Charles I of Spain notified Grand Duke Vasili III of Russia of his ascension to the throne of the Holy Roman Empire.
 In 1523, Yakov Polushkin delivered Vasili's response to the court at Valladolid, thus becoming the first Russian envoy to Spain.
 In 1525 Russian envoys Ivan Zasekin-Yaroslavsky and Semyon Borisov presented their credentials to Charles; they brought news of the discovery of the Americas to Muscovy.

 The Spanish Inquisition and especially the aftermath of the Alhambra Decree expelling Jews from the Kingdom were of particular interest to 16th-century Russian Orthodox clergy who had the interest to suppress the Judaizers heresy within the Russian Orthodox Church.
 Muscovy, unlike contemporary European nations, studied the Inquisition not "as an example to avoid but a model to imitate".

 Another temporary contact was established by Pyotr Potemkin's embassy (1667–1668) during the reign of Alexis I of Russia.

 Regular embassies of the two countries were established by Peter I of Russia and Philip V of Spain in 1722; in 1723, the Russian Empire also opened a consulate in Cádiz.
 Prince Sergey Golitsyn served as the first Russian ambassador to Spain; duke Diego Francisco de Liria, who also inherited the Jacobite title of Duke of Berwick, served as ambassador of Spain in Russia.
 However, after the unexpected death of Peter II of Russia, Spain declared the ascension of Anna of Russia unlawful and severed diplomatic relations until 1759.
 De Liria, who closely watched the events of 1730, provided an important account of Anna's ascension.